MingLiiii/MingLiiii.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: University of Maryland, College Park
+subtitle: minglii [AT] umd.edu, University of Maryland, College Park

 profile:
   align: right